One Answer to CancerJuly 1, 2021 2021-07-25 16:02

 Over the next three years, Dr. Kelley put his stage IV pancreatic cancer into remission, after he’d been given only six weeks to live.
 He did so using a three-tiered protocol:

-1. Regular doses of pancreatic enzymes
+1. Regular doses of proteolytic enzymes

-2. Body detoxification procedures including coffee enemas
+2. Body detoxification procedures, including coffee enemas

 3. A personalised diet including natural supplementation